ra1028/swiftui-atom-properties/README.md

 </details>

 Unfortunately, SwiftUI has a bug in iOS14 or lower where the `EnvironmentValue` is removed from a screen presented with `.sheet` just before dismissing it.
 Since this library is designed based on `EnvironmentValue`, this bug end up triggering the friendly `assertionFailure` that is added so that developers can easily aware of forgotten `AtomRoot` implementation.
-As a workaround, `AtomScope` has the ability to explicitly inherit the internal store through `AtomViewContext` from the parent view.
+As a workaround, `AtomScope` has the ability to explicitly inherit the store through `AtomViewContext` from the parent view.

 #### Some SwiftUI modifiers cause memory leak (Fixed in iOS16)